Dog Teeth Cleaning: How To Properly Clean Your Dog's Teeth

-Unfortunately, many owners overlook this type of grooming.
-We mostly tend to focus on a healthy and shiny coat, but hardly anyone cares about tooth brushing.
+Unfortunately, many owners overlook dog teeth cleaning which often lands them seeking veterinarian services.
+We mostly tend to focus on a healthy and shiny coat, but hardly anyone cares about tooth brushing or dental health.
 That’s about to change.
-In this article, we will discuss the reasons why to brush your dog's teeth and how to do it properly.
+In this article, we will discuss the reasons why to brush your dog's teeth and how to do it properly without calling upon other services to help.

 Why use toothpaste for dogs?